By Luciana Magalhaes

 X has been suspended since late August in Brazil, one of its largest and most coveted markets, after not complying with court orders related to hate speech moderation and failing to name a legal representative in the country, as required by law.

-After reversing course and deciding to obey the orders in recent weeks, including blocking some accounts under investigation, the company initially asked the court on Sept.
+After reversing course and following the top court’s orders in recent weeks, including blocking some accounts under investigation, the company asked the court on Sept.
 26 to allow it to resume service in Brazil.

 ($1 = 5.4597 reais)